 What is section 80CCC of the income tax?

-Under section 80CCC you can claim an income tax deduction for investments done in certain specified pension funds.
+Under section 80CCC, you can claim an income tax deduction for investments in certain specified pension funds.
 These funds include

 - The annuity plans of LIC (Life Insurance Corporation of India) and

-For claiming the income tax benefit under section 80CCC you must
+To claim the income tax benefit under section 80CCC, you must

-- Be an individual As per the provisions of section 80CCC to claim a deduction one must be an individual.
-It means the non-resident individuals (NRI) can also take benefit from this section.
+- Be an individual As per the provisions of section 80CCC, to claim a deduction, one must be an individual.
+It means that non-resident individuals (NRI) can also benefit from this section.

-- Have a taxable income You can claim the tax benefit only when you have taxable income which can be adjusted against this deduction.
-If your income is below the basic exemption limit then there is no need for claiming the deduction.
+- Have a taxable income You can claim the tax benefit only when you have taxable income, which can be adjusted against this deduction.
+If your income is below the basic exemption limit, there is no need to claim the deduction.

-- Make a contribution to specified pension funds The tax benefit can be availed only if you invest the money in specified funds during the relevant financial year.
+- Contribute to specified pension funds The tax benefit can be availed only if you invest the money in specified pension funds during the relevant financial year.

-- Make a contribution out of taxable income This is one of the most important points to be considered while claiming deduction under section 80CCC.
-The investment must be done out of your taxable income and should not be done from any other source.
+- Contribute out of taxable income This is one of the most important points to be considered while claiming a deduction under section 80CCC.
+The investment must be done out of your taxable income and not from any other source.

 How to claim tax benefit u/s 80CCC?

-Once you have invested the funds u/s 80CCC you need to report the same at the time of filing your Income Tax Return to get the tax benefit.
-Tax benefit shall only be available on the amount invested and not on the interest or bonus accrued.
+Once you have invested the funds u/s 80CCC, you need to report the same when filing your Income Tax Return to get the tax benefit.
+Tax benefits shall only be available on the amount invested and not on the interest or bonus accrued.

 What is the tax benefit allowed on investments u/s 80CCC?

-The following are the tax implications and benefits u/s 80CCC
+The followings are the tax implications and benefits u/s 80CCC

 - Pension or Withdrawal amount received: This amount is fully taxable in the hands of the receiver.